isfopo/windchimes/README.md

     - [ ] Scales menu only updates on second time a scale is chosen
     - [x] Existing chimes shift octave when octave is changed - should ony effect new chimes
     - [x] Lat and lon are undefined when getWindspeed is called
+    - [ ] Url does not specify octave of each chime.
+Defaults to 4, but if an octave number is put in it still has a 4 at the end
+    - [ ] Saving and recalling a scale puts all chimes in octave 4